 - 1 cup pumpkin puree

-- Preheat the oven to 350ºF / 175 ºC.
+- To make the pumpkin bread, preheat the oven to 350ºF / 175 ºC.
 In a small bowl combine the flaxseed meal and water.
 Mix together and leave for 5 minutes, until it thickens and you get this jelly-like texture.
 Line and grease a 9” x 5” loaf pan.

 - In a medium bowl, whisk together the flour, coconut sugar, baking powder, baking soda and the spices.